IreneG5/spss_online/README.md

 (or in the terminal as a superuser).
 In addition to what the other users can do, staff users:
   - can manage the admin part of the website
   - can create products, blog categories and blog posts from the admin panel
-  - can add comments and close/reopen all customer's tickets within the admin panel or through the comments form and buttons on the ticket detail page.
+  - can add comments and close/reopen all customers' tickets within the admin panel or through the comments form and buttons on the ticket detail page.
   - can't see "My Products" section in the profile.
-  - see a different tickets table in the profile and tickets page that includes the name of the customer that open each tickets and the status code instead of the full status to save space.
+  - see a different tickets table in the profile and tickets page that includes the name of the customer that opened each tickets and the status code instead of the full status to save space.
   - can't open new tickets from the web page, only from the admin panel as the ticket has to be assigned to the customer in order for the customer to see it in "My Tickets" section.
   - see a box with shortcuts to other sections in the profile and products page instead of the other call to actions.

-  To identify these type of users I use:
-    - the `is_authenticated` field of the User model to check they are logged in
-    - the `is_staff` field of the User Model.
+  To identify these type of users, the code uses the `is_staff` field of the User Model.

 ## Technology used
-- **Django Framework** – The project is build in Django, using a django app for each piece of functionality / website section (see apps section for more information).
+- **Django Framework** – The project is built in Django, using a django app for each piece of functionality / website section (see apps section for more information).
 - **HTML, CSS** – For templates and styles.
-- **Javascript (jQuery)** – For improving the UX and add extra functionality (e.g. carousel in the home page and tool tips in the products page.)
+- **Javascript (jQuery)** – For improving UX and adding extra functionality (e.g. carousel in the home page and tool tips in the products page.)
 - **Bootstrap** – To structure and style the templates (e.g. glyphycons, alerts, tables, etc.)
 - **Flatpages** - To create the simple about us page